 Reporting Sexual Harassment

 Preventing sexual harassment is everyone’s responsibility.
 The Paideia Institute cannot prevent or remedy sexual harassment unless it knows about it.
-Any employee, paid or unpaid intern or non-employee who has been subjected to behavior that may constitute sexual harassment is encouraged to report such behavior to a supervisor, manager or the chair of the Human Resources Committee, Georgia Nugent.
-Anyone who witnesses or becomes aware of potential instances of sexual harassment should report such behavior to a supervisor, manager or the chair of the Human Resources Committee, Georgia Nugent.
+Any employee, paid or unpaid intern, or non-employee who has been subjected to behavior that may constitute sexual harassment is encouraged to report such behavior to a supervisor, manager or the chair of the Human Resources Committee, Joshua Davis.
+Anyone who witnesses or becomes aware of potential instances of sexual harassment should report such behavior to a supervisor, manager or the chair of the Human Resources Committee, Joshua Davis.

 Complaint and Investigation of Sexual Harassment

 All complaints or information about sexual harassment will be investigated, whether that information was reported in verbal or written form.
 Investigations will be conducted in a timely manner, and will be confidential to the extent possible.